monticelli-ricardo/BINFO_FCE-9_Alumni_Management_app/README.md

 ## Potential Application Upgrades

-- Improve the search operation, an optional solution is to use RedisSearch Module instead of getting all Redis keys ( _redisClient.keys('*')_ ).
+Improve the search operation, an optional solution is to use RedisSearch Module instead of getting all Redis keys ( _redisClient.keys('*')_ ).

-   - []  Update Redis Dockerfile, to install RedisSearch Module and add it to the server start.
+- [ ]  Update Redis Dockerfile, to install RedisSearch Module and add it to the server start.
-   - []  Code a JS function ( _createRedisSearchIndex()_ and _redisClient.ft.create('indexName', 'indexSchema', 'dataTypeIndexing', 'indexPrefixes')_ ), to create a Redis Index and call it.
+- [ ]  Code a JS function ( _createRedisSearchIndex()_ and _redisClient.ft.create('indexName', 'indexSchema', 'dataTypeIndexing', 'indexPrefixes')_ ), to create a Redis Index and call it.
-   - []  Update the API to GET students by name parameter, replacing _redisClient.keys(*)_ by _redisClient.ft.search('IndexName', '@name:${name}*')_ .
+- [ ]  Update the API to GET students by name parameter, replacing _redisClient.keys(*)_ by _redisClient.ft.search('IndexName', '@name:${name}*')_ .
-   - []  Update the API to POST students, ensuring the _'indexName',_ is used as parameter when the student is going to be added.
+- [ ]  Update the API to POST students, ensuring the _'indexName',_ is used as parameter when the student is going to be added.
-   - []  Update the API to PUT students, ensuring the _'indexName',_ is used as parameter when the student is updated.
+- [ ]  Update the API to PUT students, ensuring the _'indexName',_ is used as parameter when the student is updated.

+Improve the Student parameters
-- [] Improve the Student parameters, by adding specific parameters like: {School Department, Age, Sex, last_update, etc.}
+- [ ] For example adding specific parameters like: {School Department, Age, Sex, last_update, etc.}

+Improve the search operation

-- [] Improve the search operation, another potential solution is to group students (Redis keys) into sets, lists, or sorted sets based on certain student parameter.
+- [] Another potential solution is to group students (Redis keys) into sets, lists, or sorted sets based on certain student parameter.